-If we take the term mental health and define it as, "the way human being think, feel and interact." it becomes an incredibly broad idea.
+If we take the term mental health and define it as, "the way human being think, feel and interact." it becomes an incredibly broad and more accurate idea.
 Too often confused and used synonymously with the term mental illness.
 The nature of mental health science and the topic amplifies personal and interpersonal accountability.
-There isn't a single part of our lives that doesn't start with our feelings, perspective, ability to reason, problem solve, and interaction with others.
+There isn't a single part of our lives that doesn't start with our feelings, perspective, ability to reason, problem solve, and interact with others.
 From the time we wake up, until the time we go to sleep, thought is a constant.
-Even into our sleep (which we barely understand but know is significant).
+Even into our sleep (which we barely understand but know holds a significance).
 With all that in mind, there really isn't a part of human life existence that our mental health isn't fundamental in our results.
 That can be a scary notion, for everyone.
 Historically, fear and misunderstanding have discouraged us from buying into logical concepts.
 A complete buy in would change our entire way of life.
 Many of our societal practices and institutions are quite insensitive and neglectful to how human consciousness has evolved.
 The mental health science and conversation lends a very concrete foundation for humanity's interconnectedness.
 An idea we still only discuss mostly in a metaphorical or theoretical context.

 The hesitancy to truly acknowledge mental health is explainable and understandable.
 It isn't however, reasonable nor justifiable.